Team: 3 UX / UI Designers

-With Kate in mind, I encouraged my teammates to iterate on a problem statement before coming together to craft a statement together.
+With Kate in mind, I encouraged my teammates to iterate on a problem statement separately before crafting a statement together.
 This took a few iterations to get right!

 A Des Moines metro local needs a welcoming, cozy space where they can get coffee, do work, or meet with people.
 How might we showcase on the website what the Slow Down Coffee Co has to offer its customers when they visit?

-Key learning: Slow Down Coffee needs to use their website to showcase what they have to offer their customers when they come to the shop in person.
+Key learning: Slow Down Coffee needs to use their website to showcase in-person offerings at the shop.

-With the vision in mind that Slow Down needed to showcase what it offers its customers when they visit, I led the team through brainstorming how we might achieve this and feature prioritization.
+With the vision in mind that Slow Down needed to showcase what it offers its customers when they visit, I led the team through brainstorming, on how we might achieve this, as well as through feature prioritization.
 We landed on focusing on the following features -

 To better understand how a user might move through the site with these features added, we storyboarded together through the eyes of Kind Kate.
 Together, we imagined she had a friend coming into town to meet up with and heard about the Slow Down via the news (according to the owners, customers frequently hear about them this way).
 Kate will look up the site to see if the shop is worth visiting - particularly looking at the photos and the menu.
 Kate would spot the vegan options and be excited to know her vegan friend can get a snack there and tell her friend to meet her there.
 Later that week, she meets up with her friend and has a great time connecting over coffee and treats.

 We were delighted to discover later during testing that this storyboard would become a true story for a future user.
 A site tester remembered they heard about Slow Down on the news, and after reviewing the site, decided they would take their niece who was in town to visit later that week.
-This gave my team and me confidence in what the user would do on the site.
+This gave my team and me confidence how the user would move through the site.